F-Loyer/ocaml.org/data/tutorials/guides/1wf_06_database.md

                                     WHERE category = %string{category} |sql} ]
 ```

-`%type{name}` is used to indicate parameters which will be provided when calling the query.
+`%type{name}` is used to indicate parameters that will be provided when calling the query.
 `@type{name}` is used to indicate values (column names) which will be returned by the database after executing the query.

 Types may be `int`, `int32`, `int64`, `string`, `octets`, `float`, `bool`, `pdate`,